Schizoaffective Disorder

 All of our clinicians are extensively trained in incomprehensive dialectical behavior therapy (DBT), and many are DBT-Linehan Board Certified.
 In addition to DBT, our clinicians are certified in various evidence-backed therapies, including:

 Our residential programs provide personalized, intensive treatment in a home-like setting.
-The structure and stability of residential treatment, combined with the expertise our clinical team, helps people with schizoaffective disorder develop the skills to manage their symptoms and cope with the challenges of daily living.
+The structure and stability of residential treatment, combined with the expertise our clinical team, helps people with mental health disorders develop the skills to manage their symptoms and cope with the challenges of daily living.

-Our outpatient programs help clients with schizoaffective disorder maintain a structured treatment routine while providing them with a higher level of independence in their lives.
+Our outpatient programs help clients with mental health disorders maintain a structured treatment routine while providing them with a higher level of independence in their lives.
 Clearview offers both partial hospitalization programs (PHP) and intensive outpatient programs (IOP) that can be tailored to each client’s unique symptoms, challenges, and needs.

 Los Angeles, CA 90064